 Some Fairburn-Gordon Apartment tenants fear being left behind

-ATLANTA - The owners of the Fairburn-Gordon apartments in Atlanta's Adamsville neighborhood paid a $31-million fine late Friday after missing a deadline last Thursday.
+ATLANTA - The owners of the Fairburn-Gordon apartments in Atlanta's Adamsville neighborhood paid a large fine late Friday after missing a deadline last Thursday.
 A&B Apartments LLC is under fire after being ordered to repair numerous code violations at the southwest Atlanta apartment complex.

 Some residents are slated to be relocated by the U.S. Department of Housing and Urban Development.
 Tenants who are not receiving HUD assistance will be forced to look for housing on their own.